conspicuousClockwork/recursion_lesson/lessonPlan.md

     * At first it may seem like it functions very similarly, however, it has quite a few very important differences
 * Ask participants to take turns saying what they think is the advantage to calling a function from within itself, and how it can be better than a normal loop in some ways.
     * Make sure to provide positive reinforcement, even if their guess isn't entirely correct.
-* After participants provide their feedback make sure to at least go over [expressCalculator.js](Activities/1-ExpressCalculator/expressCalculator.js) and touch upon these main points with them:
+* After participants provide their feedback make sure to at least go over (example code) and touch upon these main points with them:
     * Each time a funtion calls itself, the new method call has its own variables
     * The amount of 'loops' are dependent on how many times the function calls itself, whereas you cannot have a variable number of nested for loops; there are only as many as you write
     * Recursion is not only dependent on a true/false comparison to execute